-Submit your manuscript via the online submission and review system, Editorial Manager, at
+Submit your manuscript via the online submission and review system, eJournalPress, at

 First-time users will need to register for an account at this URL using their active e-mail addresses.
 The same Username and Password are used to log in as an author or as a reviewer.
-For help using the Editorial Manager system, select “Help” from the menu at the top of the screen at any time.
+For help using the eJournalPress system, select “Author Instructions” from the menu at the bottom of every page.
 All submissions, reviews, revisions, and proofs are handled electronically.
 If you are unable to access the site, please contact the journal editorial office at

 GSA Bulletin: email@example.com

 - After your paper is submitted, it will be quality checked to determine that all needed elements are present.
 The paper will be returned to you to fix if it does not include a cover letter, continuous line numbers, double spaced text, captions for figures and tables, all required files, or clearly legible figures.
 Your manuscript will be considered officially submitted only after it has passed the quality check.

 - After the paper passes the quality check, it is assigned to a Science Editor.
 The Science Editor will examine the manuscript to see if it meets the basic acceptance criteria.
 Papers may be rejected without review if they are inappropriate for the journal, clearly of poor quality, previously published, etc. GSA publication submissions are expected to be innovative, provocative (or describe a significant advance in the field), of timely significance, and of broad interest, either within a discipline and/or across disciplines.
 Content should reflect new discoveries or approaches, and should not overlap with publications presented elsewhere by the authors.
 Prepublication via Internet or other methods is prohibited.